gin66/MetaAgentSystem/AgilePlan.md

   - Implement task reassignment based on performance metrics.
   - Add cycle detection to prevent excessive reassignments.
   - Track task completion to ensure progress.
-- **Deliverable**: System optimizes assignments and avoids "spinning the wheels."
+- **Deliverable**: System optimizes assignments and avoids "spinning the wheels" in container.
 - **Test**: Tests for optimization logic and loop prevention.
-- **Acceptance Criteria**: Tasks complete without infinite loops; performance improves.
+- **Acceptance Criteria**: Tasks complete without infinite loops; performance improves in containerized environment.

 ### Sprint 6: Full Integration
 - **Goal**: Integrate all components and validate end-to-end functionality.
 - **Tasks**:
   - Combine agent management, task assignment, and evaluation.
   - Write comprehensive unit and integration tests.
-  - Test with sample tasks and multiple agents.
+  - Test with sample tasks and multiple agents in container.
-- **Deliverable**: Fully integrated system with test coverage.
+- **Deliverable**: Fully integrated system with test coverage in containerized environment.
 - **Test**: End-to-end tests for workflow execution.
-- **Acceptance Criteria**: System handles sample workflows and passes all tests.
+- **Acceptance Criteria**: System handles sample workflows and passes all tests in container.

 ### Sprint 7: Refinement and Deployment
 - **Goal**: Refine system and prepare for production.